7 Best Backpacking Boots in 2024

 What makes it the best?

 When we want a supportive, ultra-grippy backpacking boot that won’t weigh us down, we turn to the La Sportiva Ultra Raptor II Mid GTX.
-It is one of our favorite boots from La Sportiva, and with a slew of features to keep us safe and comfortable on our multi-day hikes, it takes top place as our best lightweight backpacking boot.
+It is one of our favourite boots from La Sportiva, and with a slew of features to keep us safe and comfortable on our multi-day hikes, it takes top place as our best lightweight backpacking boot.

 With its rugged build, the Ultra Raptor II looks like a hardcore, heavy boot, so we were nothing short of stunned to find our scales registering an incredible 14.6 oz (415g)!
 At 3.4 oz (96g) less than average, we feel quick and nimble when wearing these boots, and they are perfect for putting in long days without tiring our legs out.